bruderol/vagrant-dev-env/README.md

 ## Prerequisites

-For running this vagrant VM, you have to install following tools:
+To run this Vagrant VM, you have to install the following tools:
 * VirtualBox >= 6.0.4
 * Vagrant >= 2.2.4